-Figure 23: Example of typical street layouts of the study area, (a) standard layout, (b) adapted to integrate central bicycle lane
+Figure 23: Example of typical street layouts of the study area

+(a) Standard Layout

+(b) Adapted to integrate central bicycle lane

-The AAA area has higher-than-average parking fees and, due to privatised management and revenue collection, the area delivers the highest source of revenues for the parking municipal company (EMEL) (Figure 24).
+The AAA area has higher-than-average parking fees and, due to privatised management and revenue collection, the area delivers the highest source of revenues for the parking municipal company Empresa Municipal de Mobilidade e Estacionamento (EMEL) (Figure 24).
 In parallel, the many off-street parking facilities in the area see high usage from visitors (retail or work meetings) and company owned fleets.
-Each 200 metre by 200 metre grid cell in the AAA study area generates between 1 000 to 5 000 euros of on-street parking revenue per average weekday, for a total revenue of between 70 000 and 100 000 euros per day for the zone (EMEL, 2014).
+Each 200 metre by 200 metre grid cell in the AAA study area generates between EUR 1 000 to EUR 5 000 of on-street parking revenue per average weekday, for a total revenue of between EUR 70 000 and EUR 100 000 per day for the zone (EMEL, 2014).